 - Use half sour cream in place of the mayo for a little lighter dip, or substitute Mexican crema.

-- If you can’t find cotija and/or parmesan cheese, sub feta crumbs for a unique twist.
+- If you can’t find cotija and/or parmesan cheese, substitute with feta crumbs for a unique twist.

 - Double the recipe as needed; it’s a smaller batch recipe but you can easily double or triple to feed a crowd!